hj2choi/creditsuisse/README.md

 Buy and Sell interval is within milliseconds.
 So the program can react quickly to narrow opportunities.</br>

 ensures slow but certain profit over long period of time.

+Apparently this doesn't really work in real-life markets aww D: